LGBTQ rights in California: Sports

+Parental notification and school policies

+In March 2026, the U.S. Supreme Court, in Mirabelli v.
+Bonta, granted an emergency request by parents in a challenge to California policies requiring public schools to keep information about a student's gender transition confidential from parents unless the student consents to disclosure.
+In a per curiam order, the Court held that the parents were likely to succeed on their claims under the Free Exercise Clause and parental rights doctrine.
+The Court temporarily blocked enforcement of the policies while litigation continues.

 Health

 Conversion Therapy

-In August 2012, the California State Assembly approved SB 1172 prohibiting mental health providers from engaging in sexual orientation change efforts(such as conversion therapy) with LGBTQ minors.
+In August 2012, the California State Assembly approved SB 1172 prohibiting mental health providers from engaging in sexual orientation change efforts (such as conversion therapy) with LGBTQ minors.
 It was signed into law by Governor Jerry Brown on September 29, 2012.
 The law would have gone into effect January 1, 2013, but was being challenged in Pickup v.
 Brown and Welch v.
 Brown.

 On August 29, 2013, the U.S. Ninth Circuit Court of Appeals suspended the injunction on SB 1172 and rejected the plaintiffs' claims against allowing the conversion therapy ban to go into effect.
 On June 26, 2014, the Supreme Court held a conference on whether or not to grant certiorari to Pickup v.
 Brown.
 Certiorari was denied by the Supreme Court on June 30, 2014.

 In October 2016, the 9th U.S. Circuit Court of Appeals rejected a claim by a Christian minister that the conversion ban violated his free exercise of religion, and this ruling was upheld by the U.S. Supreme Court on May 1, 2017.
-On December 11, 2023 the U.S. Supreme Court refused to hear a challenge to conversion therapy prohibitions in 22 states including California.
+On December 11, 2023, the U.S. Supreme Court refused to hear a challenge to conversion therapy prohibitions in 22 states including California.
 The challenge was brought forth by licensed family counselor Brian Tingley with representation from the Alliance Defending Freedom.

 AB 2943, was a bill drafted by Assemblyman Evan Low, that would have extended the ban to paid conversion therapy for adults.
 The bill was approved in 2018 but was later withdrawn by Low before final approval.
 If passed, the bill would have been the first statewide ban applying to adults.